giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-aws/index.md

 The installation procedure is described in the [`kubectl gs` reference](/reference/kubectl-gs/#install).
 There are also specific reference pages for [cluster templating](/reference/kubectl-gs/template-cluster/) and [node pool templating](/reference/kubectl-gs/template-nodepool/).

-As a result of rendering the CRs ([sample](/reference/kubectl-gs/template-cluster/#example)), a user will get YAML manifests containing valid CRs that can create a tenant cluster and its node pools.
+As a result of rendering the CRs ([sample](/reference/kubectl-gs/template-cluster/#example)), a user will get YAML manifests containing valid CRs that can create a workload cluster and its node pools.
 The resources can then be created by applying the manifest files to the Control Plane, e.g. `kubectl create -f <cluster manifest file>.yaml`.
 Of course, that requires the user to be authorized towards Kubernetes Control Plane API.